stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 go on the dark ships that seek the basalt quays of Inganok.

-  The old chief of the cats also told him where to find his friend King Kuranes, who in Carter&rsquo;s latter dreams had reigned alternately in the rose-crystal Palace of the Seventy Delights at Celepha&iuml;s and in the turreted cloud-castle of sky-floating Serannian.
+  The old chief of the cats also told him where to find his friend King Kuranes, who in Carter's latter dreams had reigned alternately in the rose-crystal Palace of the Seventy Delights at Celepha&iuml;s and in the turreted cloud-castle of sky-floating Serannian.
-It seems that he could no more find content in those places, but had formed a mighty longing for the English cliffs and downlands of his boyhood; where in little dreaming villages England&rsquo;s old songs hover at evening behind lattice windows, and where grey church towers peep lovely through the verdure of distant valleys.
+It seems that he could no more find content in those places, but had formed a mighty longing for the English cliffs and downlands of his boyhood; where in little dreaming villages England's old songs hover at evening behind lattice windows, and where grey church towers peep lovely through the verdure of distant valleys.
 He could not go back to these things in the waking world because his body was dead; but he had done the next best thing and dreamed a small tract of